 Extending your stay in Vienna?
 For a night’s stay, we chose the Trend Austria Hotel.
 We loved the location as it is close to the city center or the old town and be can accessed via the Rathaus Underground Station (public transportation).
 Book your stay here

-More hotels Vienna – To find the best hotel deals in town, we recommend using HotelsCombined.com to find accommodation.
-It is our favorite hotels website for quickly comparing the prices of multiple hotel booking sites at once.
+More hotels Vienna – To find the best hotel deals in town, we recommend using Booking.com to find accommodation.

 Day Trips from Vienna